Criminal Lawyer Gold Coast

-If you have been charged with a criminal offence or traffic offence, it is imperative that you get the right advice at the earliest opportunity.
-Our Gold Coast team are always available to help guide you through the process.
+If you have been charged with a criminal offence or traffic offence, it is imperative that you get the right legal advice at the earliest opportunity from an experienced criminal lawyer.
+Our Gold Coast criminal law team are always available to help guide you through the process.
 You can call our 24/7 phone line at any time to get trusted advice and find out what you need to do next.

 Book online now

 Our criminal solicitors and lawyers on the Gold Coast can help with:

 If you have been charged with a traffic offence or dangerous driving offence and need advice on your rights and options, we are here to help you.

 - Driving under the influence of alcohol or drugs

 - Driving without a licence or whilst disqualified or suspended from driving

 - Applying for a special hardship licence or work licence

 - Speeding, demerit points, and other licence appeals

 If you have been charged with assault, it is important to seek quality legal representation as soon as possible.
 Assault charges cover a vast variety of offences, including: